 Memory foam off-gassing and mattress toxins

-Memory foam by nature is made up of a number of chemical components.
+Memory foam, and indeed all foam, is made up of a number of chemical components.
 Similar chemicals are found in sofas, car seats, plastics and other house hold items.
 With any chemical compound, they are subject to off-gassing.
-Is off-gassing as serious as it sounds, well that depends?
+Is off-gassing as serious as it sounds?
+Well, that depends.
 Here we explain what off-gassing is and how you can minimise the risks associated with it.

 What is a volatile organic compound?

 Wikipedia defines VOC’s as volatile organic compounds (VOCs) are organic chemicals that have a high vapour pressure at ordinary, room-temperature conditions.
 Their high vapour pressure results from a low boiling point, which causes large numbers of molecules to evaporate or sublimate from the liquid or solid form of the compound and enter the surrounding air.

 Put simply; they are chemicals that can permeate the air at room temperature meaning they can be omitted from the material from which they are present.
 Paint is a perfect example that contains VOC’s that off-gas almost immediately and will hang around for a limited amount of time.